Comparing Medicare and Medicaid: How to Explain the Difference to Your Employees

 Medicare and Medicaid: Their names are similar.
 They even start with the same letter!
 Both are government programs.
 Both are administered by the Centers for Medicare & Medicaid Services (CMS).
-And both help people pay for health care.
+And both help people pay for healthcare.
 So, it’s not surprising that people have a hard time telling them apart.

 But what we’ve listed above is where the similarities end.
 So, what is the difference between Medicare and Medicaid?
 Let’s take a closer look.